Achievements of the Georgetown Chamber of Commerce & Industry

 Training

-The Chamber recognized the need for a high calibre Human Resource Pool.
-Consequently, the Executive Director, Mr. Dev Sharma, was involved in extensive levels of management training.
-Staff for various government and private sector agencies were trained in multidisciplinary management skills that allowed them to function more effectively within their respective designations.
-Companies and organisations which benefited included: Laparkan, Royal Castle, National Hardware Guyana Ltd. The Public Utilities Commission, Anlim, Guyana Stores, The Georgetown Public Hospital, The Bank of Guyana, Hand In Hand Insurance Company and others too numerous to mention.
-The Chamber, through its Director, also collaborated with international agencies, the ILO and the UWI Business Institute to bring to Guyanese, quality management skills at affordable rates.
+Companies and organisations which benefited included Laparkan, Royal Castle, National Hardware Guyana Ltd., The Public Utilities Commission, Anlim, Guyana Stores, The Georgetown Public Hospital, The Bank of Guyana, and Hand-in-Hand Insurance Company, among others.
+The Chamber also collaborated with international agencies, the International Labour Organisation and the University of the West Indies Business Institute to bring quality management skills to Guyanese at affordable rates.

 Business Programmes

 Concomitant with its training programme, the Chamber had established since 1996, a Schools Business Sensitisation Programme which was aimed at creating a synergy between the business community and the high school system.
-So far, over twenty schools in and out of Georgetown has benefited from this programme.Public Awareness
+Over the years, schools in and out of Georgetown have benefited from this programme.

 Representation

-As the oldest and most recognized voice of the business community, the Chamber has effectively represented its members on a wide range of issues.
+As the oldest and most recognised voice of the business community, the Chamber has effectively represented its members on a wide range of issues.
 Internationally, the Chamber has represented Guyana on high level matters ranging from peace talks in Northern Ireland, Trade Fairs, the Guyana/Brazil super Highway and other matters of significance to Guyana.

 In November of 2002, the Executive Director presented a paper to a conference in Brazil hosted by the International Trade Network on Business implications of the WTO Trade remedies in EC, Canada and the US.
 This paper is currently hosted by the International Trade Centre official website.